 Thymol seeds (Ajwain)

-Note of course please- this is by no means a full list of Indian spices, more detail will be added over time
+Note of course please- this is by no means a full list of Indian spices available to buy, more detail will be added over time

 You can find lots of useful information on Indian menu ideas and order from a great range of spices here, until we are fully up and running ..

-Here is another resource with a wide range of spices and herbs available in various quantities myspicesage.com
+Here is another resource with a wide range of spices and herbs available for order in various quantities myspicesage.com

 As somewhat of an aside, our website originally belonged to what is a very well established Indian restaurant in Pittsburgh USA.
 The restaurant concerned has very strong reviews and has a range of great menu choices.
 So without wishing to over promote- if you are ever in that area of PA, stop by and try out what is clearly one of the more well known Indian restaurants Pittsburgh has to offer.
 Their website can be found by search for 'I love Indian Spices' on Google.

 Many Indian spices have properties that are beneficial to our health.
 Of course these health benefits are not limited solely to Indian spice varieties.
 The proven health benefits that certain spices can bring are in some cases highly extreme; this includes the prevention of cancers and related disorders.
 Notable spices possessing these anti-cancer qualities include: Capsicum, Chilli Peppers, Oregano, Cloves, Basil, Anise, basil, Garlic, Mustard, Mint leaves, Fenugreek, Caraway Seeds, Rosemary, Limonin ( a lemon that is fresh), virgin Olives, Avocado, and Vinegar contain cancer-fighting properties.
-The above list is by no means full and soon, in this section of our site we will list out more of the health benefits of various spices.
+The above list is by no means full and soon, in this section of our site we will list out more of the health benefits of the various spices that are out there to buy.

 Direct to Indian spices at spicely Organics View Deals